 - the ability to negotiate with tact and diplomacy

 It's useful to gain student membership of a relevant professional body to help you keep up to date with news and developments.
-For example, you can get access to publications, conferences, career development advice, bursaries and networking opportunities with the Society for Radiological Protection (SRP).
+For example, you can get access to publications, conferences, career development advice, bursaries and networking opportunities with The Society for Radiological Protection (SRP).

 Radiation protection practitioners are employed in both the nuclear and non-nuclear sectors.
 Typical employers include:

-- nuclear and electricity generating industries
+- electricity generating companies

 - general industry, including radiography, source manufacture, transport and instrumentation (e.g. those manufacturing radioisotopes for industry, hospitals and research establishments)